workshopper/stream-adventure/problems/concat/problem.md

 Create a new file called concat.js.

-You will be given text on process.stdin.
-Buffer the text and reverse it using the `concat-stream` module before writing it to stdout.
+You will be given text on `process.stdin`, convert buffer to string and reverse it using the `concat-stream` module before writing it to `process.stdout`.

+`concat-stream` is a writable stream that concatenate all buffers from a stream and give you the result in the callback you pass like parameter.

-`concat-stream` is a write stream that you can pass a callback to get the complete contents of a stream as a single buffer.
-Here's an example that uses concat to buffer POST content in order to JSON.parse() the submitted data:
+Here's an example that uses `concat-stream` to buffer POST content in order to JSON.parse() the submitted data:

 ```js
 var concat = require('concat-stream');